BwyattSSC/saucedemo-cypress-cucumber/README.md

 ## Purpose

-Repository provides a working example of using Cypress, Cucumber and the PageObject pattern.
-This is more so a technical exercise and not necessary promoting or discounting the pros/cons of using the page object pattern.
+Repository provides a working example of using Cypress and Cucumber.

 ## Running test